codership/documentation/galeracluster/source/firewallsettings.rst

 By default, Galera Cluster may require all or some of the following ports to be open between the nodes:

 - ``3306`` For MySQL client connections and State Snapshot Transfers through ``mysqldump``.
 - ``4567`` For Galera Cluster replication traffic.
-Multicast uses UDP.
+Far multicast replication Galera also uses UDP transport (in addition to TCP).
 - ``4568`` For Incremental State Transfers.
 - ``4444`` For all State Snapshot Transfers besides ``mysqldump``.